Harinitech01-sys/Harinitech01-sys/README.md

 - 👋 Hi, I’m @Harinitech01-sys
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and enthusiast coder
 - 🌱 I’m currently learning btech artificial intelligence and data science
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me just contact me through linkedin
 - with profile name harinimurugesan
 - 😄 Pronouns: ...